-No sooner had I published this blog, when I was alerted to the broadcasting of a film about rock star Wilko Johnson who has the most amazing story to tell.
+No sooner had I published the Nick Robinson article, I was alerted to the broadcasting of a film about rock star Wilko Johnson who has the most amazing story to tell.
 Wilko is a former member of Dr Feelgood, a famous British R&B band who were pretty popular in the 60s/70s/80s and remain so today.

 In 2014, Wilko was diagnosed with Pancreatic Cancer and was told he had a year to live.
 One year later, a photographer friend Charlie Chan (who just happened to be a doctor) commented that he looked too well and was still doing his routine and fast-paced musical performance, that something was perhaps not right about this diagnosis.
 To cut a long story short, he was retested and re-diagnosed with a Neuroendocrine Cancer with a primary in the pancreas.
 However, it was a large tumour (the size of a melon) and the surgery was ‘extreme’ with a lower than normal chance of survival.
 He seems to be doing OK so far.
 However, the ‘double speak’ is also being used in his case as nearly all reports and news articles state he has Pancreatic Cancer.

 Until I saw the film on BBC1 a few days ago, I hadn’t realised the film was even being made.
 The first half of the film is really about a man who thinks he is going to die and he doesn’t really have an issue with this – he misses out all the usual emotions moving straight to acceptance.
 He also decided to do a ‘final’ gig teaming up with Roger Daltrey (The Who) – you can watch this from a link below.